 An assessment is also made at each balance date as to whether there is any indication that previously recognised impairment losses may no longer exist or may have decreased.
 If such indication exists, the recoverable amount is estimated.
 A previously recognised impairment loss is reversed only if there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognised.
 If that is the case the carrying amount of the asset is increased to its recoverable amount.
-That increased amount cannot exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognised for the asset is carried at revalued amount, in which case the reversal is treated as a revaluation increase.
+That increased amount cannot exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognised for the asset in prior years.
+Such reversal is recognised in statement of comprehensive income unless the asset is carried at revalued amount, in which case the reversal is treated as a revaluation increase.
 After such a reversal the depreciation charge is adjusted in future periods to allocate the asset's revised carrying amount, less any residual value, on a systematic basis over its remaining useful life.